franz-hartl/teachers/content/event-proceedings/congressional-hearings.md

 authorized the creation of Teachers Institutes throughout the country and provided funding for five years.

-**<ul><li><p class="px-2">Hearings on Strengthening Arts through Arts Education, 1991</p></ul></li>**

-Written Testimony of James R. Vivian, Director, the Yale-New Haven Teachers Institute, before the United States House of Representatives Appropriations Subcommittee on Interior and Related Agencies, April 19, 1991.

-**<ul><li><p class="px-2">Field Hearing on School Reform in Connecticut, 1992</p></ul></li>**

-Testimony of James R. Vivian, Director, at a Field Hearing of the Subcommittee on Education, Arts and Humanities on School Reform in
-Connecticut: <i>Lessons for Our Nation,</i> held at Yale University in New Haven, Connecticut on September 3, 1992.
+**<ul><li><p class="px-2"><a href="/pdfs/senate-edu-arts-humanities-oct85.pdf" target="_blank">Hearings on Reauthorization of the Higher Education Act, 1985</a></p></li></ul>**

+James R. Vivian testified before the Subcommittee on Education, Arts, and Humanities regarding reauthorization of the Higher Education Act at the invitation of Senator Robert T. Stafford of Vermont, Chairman of the Subcommittee.

 </div>